 Calling hours will be held on Monday, February 24, 2020 from 2 p.m. to 4 p.m. at Miller-Plonka Funeral Home, 30 Wolf Street, Dolgeville, New York.
 A funeral service will be held immediately following the calling hours on February 24, 2020 at 4 p.m. also at the funeral home, with Deacon Jim Bower of St. Joseph's Catholic Church officiating.
 Interment will be held on Monday, May 4, 2020, at a time to be announced, at St. Bridget's Cemetery, Town of Salisbury, New York, where he will be laid to rest.

 The Nagle family would like to thank the doctors, nurses and staff at Alpine Rehabilitation and Nursing Center for their generous and compassionate care that was shown to Pat and his family during his stay.
 Please consider memorial contributions in memory of Patrick H. Nagle for Alpine Rehabilitation and Nursing Center, 755 East Monroe Street, Little Falls, New York 13365 or to the Wounded Warrior Project, P.O.
 Box 758516, Topeka, Kansas 66675-8516 or online at https://media3.charityengine.net/WF/_transactionServerFiles/745/2019/4/22/OnlineDonationForm.pdf and please note In Memory of Patrick H. Nagle in the memo.

 To leave a message of sympathy for the Nagle family, please sign the guest book.

-To plant a tree in memory of Patrick H. Nagle, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Patrick H. Nagle, please visit our floral store.